Mapping One Month of Announced Strikes in South Beirut (September 27 - November 4, 2024)

 Since September 27, Israel’s war on Lebanon has expanded its brutal violence to Lebanon’s capital, Beirut, as well as many regions across the country.1 No less than 325 buildings2 have been destroyed south of the city where the radius of devastation (seen in the outlined gray zones) extends over 11.87km2, or more than half the capital’s immediate urbanization perimeter.3

 We focus on the mapping on South Beirut where the municipal districts of Ghobeyri, Haret Hreik, Burj Al-Brajneh, Mrayjeh-Tahweeta-Laylaki and Hadath have borne the brunt of the airstrikes during the past month.
-Each of these districts has been subjected to over 60 evacuation orders and struck several folds more.
+Each of these districts has been subjected to over 60 strikes.
 These districts are within the area popularly referred to as Dahiya, where Israel’s multiple and repeated aggression since September 27 has displaced hundreds of thousands of inhabitants and destroyed multi-story residential and commercial buildings.

 By reducing Dahiya to a political stronghold and associating the term “stronghold” to the name of Hizballah, a political party with ministers in Lebanon’s government and parliamentary representation in Lebanon’s Assembly in addition to its strong (non-state) military power, Israel (and much of the Western media) conflates political support, allegiance, and armed force—hence declaring it legitimate to target civilians because of (assumed) political preferences.
 In doing so, Israel denies the reality of multiple and diverse districts, composed of dozens of neighborhoods rich with an urban, social, economic and political history that precedes Hizballah by decades.
 The bombing is akin to an urbicide that is erasing an entire urban fabric, the palimpsest of socio-spatial practices and the embodiment of collective memory.
 Finally, the “stronghold” qualifier occults the historical conditions where the use of armed resistance was endorsed as a mode of struggle against the Israeli armed forces that invaded South Lebanon repeatedly, occupied its territories, violated its airspace daily, and inflicted immense damage on its populations.